 Children 6 & under – Free

 The property has two entrances.
 A pedestrian entrance is located at 200 Wallace Avenue at the west end of the property.
-A vehicular entrance and handicapped accessible parking lot is located through the large double gates off Elston Avenue on the east end of the property.
+A vehicular entrance and handicapped accessible parking lot are located through the large double gates off Elston Avenue on the east end of the property.
 Free street parking is also available on Elston Avenue.